-a.
-State that the meeting scheduled for (date) has been cancelled.
+- a.
+State that the meeting scheduled for (date) has been cancelled. - b.

-b.
 Provide the date, time, and locations of the next meeting (if known).
-Also include contact information for the public to obtain additional information.
+Also include contact information for the public to obtain additional information. - c.

-- c.
 Within 24 hours of adjournment, post the notice at the meeting location. - d.
-Distribute the notice to all of the advisory body members, and to all other e.
+Distribute the notice to all of the advisory body members, and to all other parties or groups on the agenda subscription list (if one is kept).

+e.
 Post the Notice of Adjournment/Cancellation on the advisory body's website (or the same website that published the Meeting Agenda).